CharithKularathna/bus-booking-frontend/README.md

 # BusBooking

 This is the front-end web application of an online bus seat booking platform.
-The main users of the system are passengers, bus owners, and conductors.
+The main users of the system are <strong>passengers, bus owners, and conductors</strong>.
 Passengers can reserve seats using by registering/logging in, and then doing payments using Paypal.
 Bus owners can register their buses on our app and add turns/routes so that passengers can reserve seats accordingly.

 🌎 [busbooking-frontend.web.app/](https://www.busbooking-frontend.web.app/)